marv1913/ads-b_rest_database/readme.md

  1. install [dump1090-fa](https://github.com/flightaware/dump1090) and make sure that the dump1090-fa service is running
  2. you need to create a Postgresql database with a table named "flight_history"
  3. how the table has to look like is mentioned in the file "create_databases.sql"
- 4. install python required python module with the command `python3 -m pip install -r requirements.txt`
+ 4. install required python modules with the command `python3 -m pip install -r requirements.txt`
  5. edit the database configuration in the `variables.py` file
  6. to start the insertion of received ADS-B data run `python3 utility.py`
  7. to start the REST server run `python3 rest_server.py`